WINSAC/HwangSocket/README.md

 # Android TCP socket connection with edge server
 This tool allows android devices to transmit local saved images to an edge server through a wireless TCP socket connection.

-Please use the file "SocketImageClient.java" for the image transmission.
+Please use the file `SocketImageClient.java` for the image transmission.

 Change the `SERVERPORT` and `SERVER_IP` to match with your own server.